-2.5.
+- 2.6.
 The Shoreham Harbour Joint Area Action Plan (JAAP) aims to deliver regeneration and associated infrastructure.
 It was prepared by Adur District Council, Brighton & Hove City Council, Shoreham Port Authority, and West Sussex County Council (the Shoreham Harbour Regeneration Partnership).
-The JAAP was adopted by the partner authorities on the following dates:
+The JAAP was adopted by the partner authorities in 2019. - 2.7.

-- West Sussex County Council on 18 October 2019 - Brighton & Hove City Council on 24 October 2019 - Adur District Council on 31 October 2019 - 2.6.
 Policy M10 (Safeguarding Minerals Infrastructure) of the JMLP safeguards permanent and temporary wharves in Shoreham Harbour and the JAAP is consistent with the JMLP and provides adequate safeguarding in line with national planning policy.